Nouvelle-Lune/git-commit-genie/resources/agentRules/baseRules.md

 		- Header: <type>[optional scope][!]: <description>
 		- Header must be imperative, concise, and <= 72 characters; no trailing period.
 		- For breaking changes: either use "!" in the header OR include a footer "BREAKING CHANGE: <details>".
 If you use "!", the footer is optional.
+		- Language policy: If a "target-language" is provided, write narrative text (description, body content, footer values) in that language.
+DO NOT translate the Conventional Commit <type> token; it must be one of: feat, fix, docs, style, refactor, perf, test, build, ci, chore.
+Do not translate footer tokens such as BREAKING CHANGE or Refs.
 		- Body (when multiple files changed or when clarification helps):
 			- Start body after exactly one blank line.
 			- Prefer 1–3 concise bullet points (e.g., "- <scope|file>: <change>").